pypy/pypy.org/pages/download_advanced.rst

   `Fedora`_, `Gentoo`_ and `Arch`_ are known to package PyPy, with various degrees of being up-to-date.
 FreshPorts_ packages for FreeBSD.

-* use conda_, which will also enable installing binary-compiled packages.
+* use conda_, (for MacOS) which will also enable installing binary-compiled packages.

 * `recompile the CFFI-based`_ TCL/TK, OpenSSL, or sqlite3 modules, using system
-  libraries and the scripts in ``pypy/lib_pypy``.
+  libraries and the scripts in ``pypy/lib_pypy/pypy_tools``.
 This solution will not solve compatibility issues with libffi, since that is baked into PyPy.

 * or translate_ your own PyPy.